 - all declarations of inconsistent interpretation made during the relevant year; and

 - all override declarations made during the year.

-These Charter Reports are available on VEOHRC’s website.
+These Human Rights Charter reports are available on the VEOHRC’s website.